12 Tips For Getting Out of a Reading Slump

 3. Explore Reading Lists

-There are numerous recommended reading lists available online that are broken up by grade level as well as age group.
-You could also look for a reading list from your favorite author or favorite genre.
+Numerous recommended reading lists are available online, broken up by grade level and age group.
+You could also look for a list from your favorite author or genre.
 Many include detailed descriptions and synopses.
-There are also a multitude of age-appropriate magazines that, in addition to great articles, also contain games, illustrations, and fabulous photos.
+A few resources we love include:

 recommendations